 About the Personal Support Worker Education Fund for Long-Term Care

-For the second year, the Ministry is working with the Ontario Centres for Learning, Research and Innovation in Long-Term Care (Ontario CLRI) to offer Excellence in Resident-Centred Care (ERCC) training to PSWs.
+For the third year, the Ministry is working with the Ontario Centres for Learning, Research and Innovation in Long-Term Care (Ontario CLRI) to offer Excellence in Resident-Centred Care (ERCC) training to PSWs.
 ERCC builds practical skills using a person-centred, train-the-trainer approach.
 It is delivered in partnership with Conestoga College and the Schlegel-UW Research Institute for Aging.

 LTC homes do not need to submit expense forms.
 Tuition for ERCC courses is covered directly by the fund at no up-front expense to the LTC home.
 Backfill is covered up-front by the LTC home and reimbursed at standard rate.

 Reimbursement for backfill is paid by cheque and is mailed to approved LTC homes within 60 days of Team Members successfully completing the course.

 Learn more about funding and reimbursement in the Implementation Guide.

 All long-term care homes in the province of Ontario can participate in the fund, including homes that have participated in the past.